 ECSS-E-ST-40-07_1440094

-The IRequest GetOperationName method shall return the name of the callable operation represented by the request object.
+The IRequest GetName method shall return the name of the callable operation if GetType return RT_Invoke or the property name if GetType returns RT_Get or RT_Set.

-Requests are usually created by calling the CreateRequest method of Dynamic Invocation (see 5.2.8.15.2.14.1e) so the name returned is the string given to the CreateRequest method.
+For an Operation, requests are usually created by calling the IOperation CreateRequest method (see 5.2.13.1f) so the name returned is the Operation name.
+For a Property, the name returned is always the Property name.

 ECSS-E-ST-40-07_1440095